godotengine/godot-docs/learning/workflow/assets/import_process.rst

 .. image:: img/asset_workflow5.png

 If any of the files present in this folder is erased (or the whole folder), the asset or asssets will be reimported automatically.
-As such, Commiting this folder to the version control system is optional.
+As such, committing this folder to the version control system is optional.
 It can save time on reimporting time when checking out in another computer, but it takes considerably more space and transfer time.
 Pick your poison!